vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 and, if they became known for their learnedness, attracted students.
 In this way we conceive of the origin of the different Upaniṣad teaching traditions and of other early Indian schools of philosophy \(above, p.
 230\).
 The subject of study and teaching may have changed accordingly, but the setting is traditional and had a long life.
 We find such an idyllic setting, for instance, in the Śāṅkhāyana-

-gr̥hyas¯utra, where it describes ‘the rules for the forest-dweller regarding his \(Veda\) study’.
+gr̥hyasūtra, where it describes ‘the rules for the forest-dweller regarding his \(Veda\) study’.
 20

 For this study \( svādhyāya\) the forest-dwellers should go to a pure spot in the northeast that is open at the eastern side.
 The site is circular or marked by a circle with an entrance to the east or the north.
 After some preliminary rites, they may take up their studies.
 21